AdobeDocs/commerce-operations.en/help/configuration/search/search-stopwords.md

 - `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords`
 - `<magento_root>/app/code/Magento/Elasticsearch/etc/stopwords/`

-The location depends on how you installed the Magento software.
+The location depends on how you installed the Commerce software.
 If you cloned the Magento 2 GitHub repository, the path is under `app/code`.
 If you installed a compressed archive or a metapackage, the path is under `vendor`.

 **To change the directory**: